damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 ## **How to document the user guide?**

-*The user guide can help the maker with the description of the product (what) and use the of it (how).*
+*The user guide can help the maker to understand how to use a product.*

 ### **User guide**
 <details>